 May 15 column: Invasive Plants

-Some readers might take issue with my column in today’s edition of The Spokesman-Review: Some plants set on dominating the garden.
+Some readers might take issue with my column in today’s edition of The Spokesman-Review.
+Here’s a link to it: Some plants set on dominating the garden.
+You can also read my column lower in this post.
 The topic is invasive plants that have done their best to take over my garden.
-I tried to approach it from a fairly humorous point of view, because we can’t let things like this get us down, right?
+I tried to approach it from a fairly humorous point of view.
+That’s because we can’t let things like this get us down, right?

 But!
 If you don’t deadhead before the flowers set seed, oh my!
-I can attest to the fact that I’ve got hundreds of plant starts in my garden AND lawn (sigh) because I’m not always able to cut off the flower stalks in time.
+I can attest to the fact that I’ve got hundreds of plant starts in my garden.
+And even in my lawn (sigh) because I’m not always able to cut off the flower stalks in time.

 In addition to Lady’s Mantle and the other three plants I discuss in my column, there are a few others that I’m occasionally battling with: Gooseneck Loosestrife, marjoram and two anemone cultivars (‘Snowdrop’ and ‘September Charm’).
 The problem is, I really like all of these plants… it’s just that I want them to behave themselves!